HaibaraAi96/k8s-controller/README.md

 Controllers are an essential part of Kubernetes.
 They are the “brains” behind the resources themselves.

 The controller for a resource are responsible for making the current state come closer to the desired state.
 It is an active reconciliation process that watches the shared state of the cluster through the API server and makes changes to move the current state towards the desired state.

 In Kubernetes, a controller will send messages to the API server that have useful side effects.

 Kubernetes comes with a set of built-in controllers that run inside the kube-controller-manager.
 These built-in controllers provide important core behaviors.
+But one of the really great features of Kubernetes is the ability to extend it.

 ##### This repo shows how to build a custom controller that watches changes for Pods and log what node it's scheduled on

 ## The approach
 We create a custom controller that does the following:

-- Continuously watch the API server for Pods changes.
+- Continuously watch the API server for Pods changes
-- When it detects a change in our ConfigMap it searches for all the Pods that have app=frontend label and deletes them.
-- Because our application is deployed through a Deployment controller, all deleted Pods are automatically started again.
+- Log what node it's scheduled on for our customized resource "icecream"

 ## Controller overview
 Kubernetes has a very “pluggable” way to add your own logic in the form of a controller.
 A controller is a component that you can develop and run in the context of a Kubernetes cluster.